gwhite1996/PokemonGame/README.md

 # PokemonGame
-Just a quick attempt at recreating a classic Pokemon game.
+My attempt at recreating a classic Pokemon game from scratch.